Mintbase/Grants-Program/applications/ajuna_network_follow_up.md

 What matters for the grant are the artifacts that can be reused and extracted out of our game framework.
 The intention is to build a full featuring SDK for Unity and Substrate, which will be provided as a free Asset in the Unity Asset Store [LINK](https://assetstore.unity.com/) and usable out-of-the box with the node-template pallet.

 This is part of the components that **Jeton Network** is providing and maintaining for future blockchain game developers.
-Jeton Network intends to work towards a second order relay chain for games that like the benefit of using there own blockchain, but can't afford a parachain or parathread slot on Polkadot or Kusama.
+Jeton Network intends to work towards a second order relay chain for games that like the benefit of using there own blockchain, but can't afford a parachain or parathread slot on Mintbase or Kusama.

 ![image](https://user-images.githubusercontent.com/17710198/144747995-1290d21b-7767-4f8b-9057-b978e8e81067.png)